Propaganda in Fascist Italy: Schools

 Curriculums for schools were immediately overhauled for Fascist purposes in a manner that the Nazis later admitted to imitating, and elementary schools soon spent twenty percent of their time teaching children to be good Fascists.
 Teachers were removed if they did not conform, and textbooks were required to emphasize the "Fascist soul".

 Youth groups

 Young Fascists and University Fascist Groups existed to channel talent to the Fascist Party and for several years were the party's only source of new members.
 Students soon learned they had to join the university groups to advance.
 Mussolini proclaimed their purpose to be inspiring the youth for power and conquests as Fascists.

 Up to the age of fourteen, the groups were mainly sports for physical fitness, but at fourteen, militaristic drills were added.
 They were given songs and commandments to mold their views.
 Everything from cultural institutes to camps was deployed to consolidate activities on Fascism.

 Dopolavoro

+Clothing

+Italy implemented fashion standards to enforce certain political behavior.
+Attempting to strive women away from individuality, and bring them towards fascist conformity.